StarRocks/starrocks/docs/en/unloading/unload_using_insert_into_files.md

 ### Unload data into multiple files

 By default,  INSERT INTO FILES unloads data into multiple data files, each with a size of 1 GB.
-You can configure the file size using the property `target_max_file_size` (the unit is byte).
+You can configure the file size using the property `target_max_file_size` (Unit: Bytes).

 The following example unloads all data rows in `sales_records` as multiple Parquet files prefixed by `data1`.
 The size of each file is 1 KB.